techarts0/whale/README.md

 # Whale: A JSR330 Based Java DI Container

 ## 1. Summary
-Whale is a lightweight dependence Injection(DI) container that fully implements JSR330.
+Whale is a lightweight dependence Injection(DI) container that fully implements JSR330, and supports  **javax.inject**  and  **jakarta.inject**  API both.
 If you are a Java developer and familiar with spring framework or google guice, we highly recommend you giving whale a try.

 ## 2. Annotations